rumpkernel/buildrump.sh/README.md

 The links for some of packages are provided by the [openSUSE Build Service](https://build.opensuse.org/package/show?package=rump&project=home%3Astaal1978).
 You can download and install the packages manually, but it is highly recommended to add the OBS repositories for the right distro and architecture to the package manager.
-This way, updates and dependencies will be automatically resolved other packages depending on rump kernels.
+This way, updates and dependencies will be automatically resolved for other packages depending on rump kernels.

 Building from Source Code